crm416/crm416.github.io/_posts/2014-07-20-khanquest.md

 This year, my colleague [Zach Gotsch](https://github.com/zgotsch) rallied a few of us together on Thursday evening around a simple idea: take Khan Academy's core learning mechanics and philosophies, and wrap them within a fantasy video game (think _Pokemon_ meets _Final Fantasy_ meets _Harry Potter_).
 The team consisted of myself, Zach, [Joel Burget](http://joelburget.com/healthy-hackathon/), [Desmond Brand](http://desmondbrand.com/), [Jack Toole](https://github.com/jacktoole1), and [Michelle Todd](https://twitter.com/himichelletodd), with a special shoutout to [Elizabeth Lin](http://www.elizabethylin.com/about/) for lending her (unreal) design skills.

 After a few solid days of hacking, we demoed **"KhanQuest"**.
-All the code is available on [GitHub](https://github.com/Khan/KAQuest); if you prefer games to code, you can click through and play immediately (at your own risk) @ [this link](khan.github.io/KhanQuest/).
+All the code is available on [GitHub](https://github.com/Khan/KAQuest), and you play it immediately (at your own risk) @ [this link](http://khan.github.io/KhanQuest/).

 It's totally imperfect, and we love it.

 The core plot line: our beloved Salman Khan has been kidnapped by an evil warlock (I think?), and it's your job as the trusty delivery boy/girl (who happens to look like some sort of mage) to save him, learning the requisite magic along the way.